frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 He let the silence linger.
 His voice grew softer, more gentle.

 “But answers are never so kind.
-They were close, so close, and I was smug enough to imagine they might come without a cost.”
+They were just out of reach, and I was smug enough to imagine they might come without a cost.”

 He looked toward the windows, then farther.
 Beyond them.
 Beyond the village.
 Beyond himself.

 When he spoke again, his tone had shifted, spilling into something deeper, something older.
 “Gather round and listen well,” he said, his words quiet but commanding.
 “For this is no triumphant song, no grand tale.
 This is a story shaped from sorrow.
 A tale of tragedy.”

-The words came to rest like frost.
+The words came to rest.
 Subtle, but colder than silence.
 Chronicler bent to the page, pen trembling once more into motion, and Kote, the man who hid behind that name, spoke the first true words of the day.

 ### ~ ~ ~